camhoccode/expressjs-dev-camper/README.md

 # expressjs-dev-camper
 # Node.js Express API for Bootcamps

 Backend for a bootcamp directory website.
-All of the functionality below is fully implmented in this project.
+All of the functionality below is fully implemented in this project.

 ### Tech stack
 - Nodejs, Expressjs